Denizantip/terminal3d/README.md

 git clone https://github.com/liam-ilan/terminal3d.git
 ```

-Navigate to the root of the repo directory, and run
+To render a `.obj` file, navigate to the root of the repo directory, and run
 ```sh
 cargo run --release <filepath.obj>
 ```